akohli01/SimpleFoodSolutions/README.md

 # Overview
 This is a enterprise application for a fictional company called Simple Food Solutions.
 The primary functions of this application are to provide reporting, searching for recipes, and management of user accounts.
-This project using multiple modules to create an ear that can be deployed to a application server
+This project uses multiple modules that are packaged into an ear and can be deployed to a application server

 # Technologies used